 Immunotherapy: In this therapy, medications are used to boost a patient’s immunity which fights against cancer cells in the cervix.

 Targeted Therapy.
-Drugs used in this therapy only targets cancer cell These drugs do not destroy cancer cells nor harm normal cells.
+Drugs used in this therapy only target cancer cells These drugs do not destroy cancer cells nor harm normal cells.
 And the patient suffers/experiences fewer side effects than chemotherapy.

 Palliative Treatment: If cancer has spread to other parts of the body such as the liver, abdomen lungs, etc., your consultant will just give you treatment to manage the symptoms and provide you with comfort.
 This is called palliative treatment.